kat-wehr/dmd-100-su18/projects/ritual/develop-brainstorm.md

 4. Each round will focus on a different person's HMW question.
 5. **Facilitator Role:** For each round, the person currently in focus for the discussion will be the facilitator of the discussion, and is responsible for downloading their finished whiteboard and uploading the image to the Studio.
    1. The facilitator is responsible for keeping time.
-   2. Responsible for downloading their own How Might We...? document in markdown format.
+   2. Responsible for downloading their own How Might We...? document in Word (docx) format.
 6. Spend about 10-15 minutes per round.

 ### Brainstorming